 Ask an Expert: Four Tips for Summer Safety

-Now that school is out, many families are heading outdoors for recreation and activities.
-Whether in the water or hills, the ballfield or backyard, precautionary measures should be taken so kids and all family members are safe from sun, insects and injuries.
+Many families are heading outdoors for recreation and activities.
+Whether in the pool or park, the ballfield or backyard, take precautionary measures so all family members are safe from sun, insects and injuries.
 The Centers for Disease Control and Prevention (CDC) has a portion of their website dedicated to family health.
 A summary of their tips for family summer safety are included below.
-For additional information, click here.
+For additional information, visit https://www.cdc.gov/media/releases/2019/p0517-eight-tips-healthy-summer.html.

 Tip 1.
 Master water safety.
 Swimming in the pool and playing in the sprinklers are favorite summer activities.
 However, drowning is the leading cause of death among children ages 1 to 4.
 Water safety tips from CDC include: